balena-io/balena-cli/README.md

 Check the [balena CLI installation instructions on GitHub](https://github.com/balena-io/balena-cli/blob/master/INSTALL.md).

+## Development

+You can build the CLI for testing during development like so:

+`npm install && npm run build`

+After the build is completed, run `bin/balena` to test your changes.

 ## Choosing a shell (command prompt/terminal)

 On **Windows,** the standard Command Prompt (`cmd.exe`) and